 Friday June 23rd was the date for the annual midsummer celebration in Sweden, that one day per year when Swedes go real crazy.
 A day that usually is spent with friends and family in someones garden or summer cabin and that starts quite early with special food and drinks and then continues with games, dance and more food and more drinks long into the night.
-But since we were in Chicago we had to find an alternative way of celebrating, and in retrospect we really found the perfect spot in London House Rooftop among the rooftops in Chicago.

 In true midsummer spirit we had reservation at the rooftop already at 1pm.
 But we were definitely not the first ones to arrive, the terrace was already crowded and the atmosphere really on top.
 Probably part because of the fantastic weather and part the 25/20 celebration that was taking place for 670 The Score and Tito’s Handmade Vodka.

 The rooftop consists of three floors.
 You arrive with the elevator on LH 21, which is a real nice indoor bar.
 If you take the stairs up you get to LH 22 which is the terrace.
 And if you continue a bit further up the stairs you reach the Cupola, a fantastic little area that you have to book for a private dinner or event.

 We got a table right in the middle of the quite narrow terrace, facing the open bar in one direction and in the other amazing views over the Chicago skyline and straight down to the Chicago River.

 In true celebration mode we started off with sharing a bottle of champagne, so enjoyable soaking in the sun, cheering with friends, watching the view and the people and listening to some live music from the acoustic band that was playing.
 In all honesty, we had to stand up and take a walk around from time to time not to…how do we put this nicely.
 Not to let too much heat gather in our lower back/upper legs region.